wework/wework.github.io/_posts/2015-12-14-simply-secure-rails-api.markdown

 >
 > This belief can sometimes mean uncomfortable travels in which trust outweighs mistrust and you are willing to take on risk in the interest of greater success for both yourself and your community.
 >
 > Ok.
 Now that's out of the way.
-What follows is a system/explanation, undoubtedly flawed, but one which We hope will help some folks to understand some security concepts a little better and maybe help them in there travels.
+What follows is a system/explanation, undoubtedly flawed, but one which We hope will help some folks to understand some security concepts a little better and maybe help them in their journey.
 >
 > Thank you, and as always, comments and feedback are not only welcome, but necessary.